Games that help.

 Solve Real Problems

-We build for outcomes that matter to you, not engagement metrics that matter to investors.
-If you stop using our app because you solved your problem, that's a win.
+I build for outcomes that matter to you, not engagement metrics that matter to investors.
+If you stop using my app because you solved your problem, that's a win.

 🌱